nauam/Courses/docs/developer/01-plugin-development.md

 ### Plugin version changes

-The value of `qwcontrolPluginVersion` defines some features of the loaded plugin.
+The value of `rundeckPluginVersion` defines some features of the loaded plugin.

 - `1.2`
   - allows use of [Plugin Localization][] with message resources and [Plugin Icons][].